A support program for students experiencing death or other loss

 401 24th Ave South (behind Branscomb dorms)

 Grief Net offers Stress-Buster events with the delightful and loving certified therapy dog, Kinsey, pictured at the left.
+Take a study break on Tuesday, April 25, between 11:30 AM – 1 PM at Sarratt to get a hug from Kinsey and/or Thursday, April 27, between 11:30 AM – 1 PM at the Commons Center.

-Kinsey loves students unconditionally; please stop by, say hello and give her a hug.
 Kinsey is also available for group or individual Grief Net sessions.

 Whether reeling from the death of a loved one in recent weeks or struggling a year or more after a significant loss the GriefNet Support Network will provide a safe, non‐judgmental atmosphere for exploration, to nurture and for growth.
 The group experience is not about “getting over it” but rather will help one “grow with it” by integrating loss into living.